gigouni/nestjs-learning/README.md

 ## 7. Dependency Injection Flow

 1. At stratup, register all classes with the container
-2. Container will figure out whatr each dependency each class has
+2. Container will figure out what each dependency each class has
 3. We then ask the container to create an instance of a class for us
 4. Container creates all required dependencies and give us the instance
 5. Container will hold onto the created dependency instances and reuse them if needed

+### 7.1.
+Steps 1 & 2

+Use the `Injectable` decorator on each class and add them to the modules list of providers

+### 7.2.
+Steps 3 & 4

+Happens automatically - Nest will try to create controller instances for us